better-internet/radworks-docs/docs/governance/get-started.md

 - Another user's wallet, if they would like the other user to vote on their behalf.
 - No wallet, if they don't want to vote.

-Delegation takes place on [Sybil](https://sybil.org/#/delegates/radicle).
+Delegation takes place on-chain (e.g. via Boardroom or Tally).
 After connecting a wallet holding $RAD, you are then able to delegate to either yourself or others.
 If you are delegating to yourself, after the delegation process is complete you are able to participate in on-chain voting.
 If you are delegating to others, they will received the amount you delegate as voting power to participate in on-chain voting.

 :::note

-Any delegation on Sybil for on-chain votes will be mirrored to Snapshot for off-chain votes - i.e. any $RAD that is delegated to your wallet on Sybil will be able to be able to be used to vote in off-chain Snapshot polls.
+Any delegation made on-chain will be mirrored to Snapshot for off-chain votes - i.e. any $RAD that is delegated to your wallet on-chain will be able to be able to be used to vote in off-chain Snapshot polls.

 :::

 Learn more on the [Radicle Governance Delegation FAQ](https://forest-text-046.notion.site/dcdbafa580ba4b77ac3e665139cbad1f)

-### Delegate types
+### Delegate Types

 There are two types of delegates in the Radicle governance process - a regular delegate and an “Active Delegate”.
 The main difference between the two is the Active Delegates have shared a more detailed profile of their expertise, governance values and conflicts of interest on the Active Delegate Platform and have committed to share their thoughts on each proposal so token holders are better able to assess  who they would like to delegate to.

-You **DO NOT** have to announce yourself as an active delegate for someone to delegate to your address on Sybil.
+You **DO NOT** have to announce yourself as an Active Delegate for someone to delegate to your address.
 The Active Delegate Platform is meant to provide an opportunity for motivated community members to make themselves known to the broader Radicle community to let token holders know they are happy to vote on their behalf.

 **How to become a Delegate:**